xxx/fakeimage/README.md

 fakeimage
 =========

-A small Sinatra app influenced by http://dummyimage.com, but written in ruby.
+A small Sinatra app influenced by http://dummyimage.com, but written in Ruby.

 Installation
 ============